-Stefano Bertocchi is a 30 years old Italian man who decided; like few others did; to join the WAR against poaching.
+Stefano Bertocchi is a 30-years-old Italian man who decided; like few others did; to join the WAR against poaching.
 This decision, defined more as a mission, a call, is something that changed Stefano’s life forever on various levels.
-Joining the “ good fight” is the path that very few embrace in the security sector due to several peculiarities and issues related to the specific field.
+Joining the “ good fight” is the path that very few embrace in the security sector due to several peculiarities and issues related to this specific field.
 We will use the direct witnessing of Stefano Bertocchi.

 How did you decide to become an anti-poaching ranger?

 The path was not easy, I must say.
 The obstacles and issues I found were many and, at the beginning of my adventure (five years ago), I did not have a clear idea of what to do in order to reach my goals.
 After several attempts I discovered the Poaching Prevention Academy (PPA)and met Davide Bomben, this was about two years ago, since that moment my life changed gradually yet inexorably.
 Today, after several years of training, travel, experience and sacrifice I am not only a PPO but also an instructor in PPA and ESA on various tactical disciplines.

 PPA and The European Security Academy (ESA) are the main partners in this entire project.
 Basically what we do are supporting and training activities (at strategical and tactical level) with local rangers from different locations in Africa.
 We get called and selected by game reserves that need particular protection due to specific poaching threats and we organize training and support missions with our staff and volunteers.We work mainly in Botswana, Namibia and South Africa.
 Our contribution drastically changes the situation in many different scenarios